-The safety alert symbol identifies safety information about hazards that can result in personal injury.
+The safety alert symbol () is used to identify safety information about hazards that can result in personal injury.
 A signal word (DANGER, WARNING, or CAUTION) is used with the alert symbol to indicate the likelihood and the potential severity of injury.
 In addition, a hazard symbol may be used to represent the type of hazard.